-The practice had gathered feedback from patients through the NHS Friends and Family test (FFT), NHS Choices, compliments and complaints.
-We saw that there was a robust complaints procedure in place, with details available for patients in the waiting area, practice leaflet and on the website.
-Results of the Family and Friends Test (FFT) we saw indicated that 100% of patients who completed the survey were happy with the quality of care provided by the practice and patients were either highly likely or likely to recommend the practice to family and friends.
-Running in tandem with the FFT was the practices' own patient satisfaction survey programme.
-Staff had discussed the content of the patient satisfaction survey at the most recent staff meeting.
+The practice had gathered feedback from patients through regular patient surveys, compliments and complaints.
+We saw that there was a good complaints procedure in place, with details available for patients in the waiting area, practice leaflet and on the website.
+Results of the most recent patient survey carried out in July 2016 indicated that 100% of patients who completed the survey were happy with the quality of care provided by the practice and patients were either highly likely or likely to recommend the practice to family and friends.
+Staff had had discussed the content of the patient satisfaction survey at the staff meeting in August 2016.

 Staff told us that the principal dentist was very approachable and they felt they could give their views about how things were done at the practice.
-Staff confirmed that they had practice meetings every week on fridays; the minutes of these were made available if they could not attend.
+Staff confirmed that they had practice meetings every month; the minutes of these were made available to any member of staff who could not attend.
 Staff described the meetings as good with the opportunity to discuss successes, changes and improvements.
-Staff we spoke with said they felt listened to.
+Items discussed at the most recent staff meeting included, the introduction of the digital X-rays, complaints, referrals, health and safety and the fire alarm.
+Staff we spoke with said they felt listened to by the principal dentist and they enjoyed working at the practice.